Some gutters and downpipes requirements have a new home in the ABCB Housing Provisions.

 Installation of gutters

 A new table (7.4.4c), is included to provide more details for the construction of valley gutters.
-The explanatory information for pitched roofs (less than 12.5 degrees), allows the use of box gutter requirements in AS/NZS 3500.3 or alternatively a Performance Solution can be developed.
+The explanatory information for pitched roofs (less than 12.5 degrees), allows the use of AS/NZS 3500.3 for box gutters or alternatively a Performance Solution can be developed.

 An important change is set out in clause H2D6(3).
 It excludes box gutters from Part 7.4 meaning the only DTS Solutions are in AS/NZS 3500.3.